 Downtown Festival Districts

 A Downtown Festival District allows customers of participating downtown restaurants and bars to purchase and take open containers of alcohol from the licensed premises for consumption in the public right-of-way located within a designated area for a specific, limited timeframe.
 Alcohol must be purchased from a participating downtown business (no bring your own beverage).
-The business will provide the customer with a City-branded wristband and cup, from which the individual can consume their purchased drink in the designated public right-of-way.
+The business will provide the customer with a City-branded wristband, which allows the individual to consume their purchased alcoholic drink in the designated public right-of-way during the declared event.

 Declared Events